IROS 2024 Cooperative Aerial Robots Inspection Challenge (CARIC@IROS24)

 During the mission, the GCS will receive the information regarding the captured interest points from the UAVs when there is LOS.
 The captures are compared and the score will be tallied and published in real time under the /gcs/score topic.
 After each mission, a log file will be generated in the folder specified under the param log_dir in the launch file of caric_mission package.

 In practice operators in the field can subjectively limit the area to be inspected within an area.
 Thus, in each mission a sequence of bounding boxes are given to help limit the exploration effort.
 The interest points will only be located inside these bounding boxes.
 Details on the bounding boxes can be found in the later section on onboard perception data.
+In IROS 2024 iteration, we would only use ONE bounding box for each test scenario.

 5.3.2.
 The mission score